bihor/fp_newsletter/Documentation/Configuration/Index.rst

 	optionalFields                   string      gender,title,firstname,lastname are supported                         gender,firstname,lastname
 	doubleOptOut                     boolean     Today only 0 supported!!!
 0 enableUnsubscribeForm            boolean     Enable unsubscribe form at the subscribe page?
+0 enableUnsubscribeGdprAsHidden    boolean     Do not show the gdpr-checkbox at unsubscribe form?
 0 subscribeUid                     integer     Page for the subscription                                             1 subscribeMessageUid              integer     Optional page for the redirect after subscription subscribeVerifyUid               integer     Page for the subscription-verification